dannybrown37/fast-pr/README.md

     fast-pr

 That's it!
-Assuming you are in a Git repo, this will:
+Assuming you are in a Git repo, `fast-pr` will:

-1. Get your current branch
-2. Get the repo's default branch
-3. Create a pull request from the current branch to the default branch with:
+1. Create a pull request from the current branch to the default branch with:

     a.
 A title including both branch names
     b.
-A commit message that includes one commit hash and message per line.
+A PR description message that includes one commit hash and message per line.

-4. Use your default web browser to open the URL of the new pull request.
+2. Use your default web browser to open the URL of the newly opened pull request.

 ## Options

 None at this time!
 The beauty of this project is its simplicity.
-Need a PR?
+Need a quick and basic PR?
 Just use `fast-pr`.

+## Repository Host Compatibility

+`fast-pr` at this time works with:

+* GitHub (personal)
+* Bitbucket (personal & enterprise)